-Stanley's Kopje is one of a number of properties that the Foxes family own and run in southern Tanzania.
-Including: Rufiji River Lodge in nearby Selous; Ruaha River Lodge in Ruaha National Park; and Vuma Hills which is also in Mikumi.
+Stanley's Kopje is one of a number of properties in southern Tanzania that are owned and run by the Fox family, including Rufiji River Lodge in nearby Selous; Ruaha River Lodge in Ruaha National Park; and Vuma Hills, which is also in Mikumi.

-As the name suggests, the camp sits on top of a rocky kopje and it dominates the landscape.
-The camp overlooks the Mkata floodplain in one direction and the Mwanamboga waterhole in another.
-The panoramic views all around the camp are stunning and, depending on which the side of the property you are, you can watch the sun rise in the east and set in west.
+As the name suggests, Stanley’s Kopje sits on top of a kopje, or rocky outcrop, overlooking the Mkata floodplain in one direction and the Mwanamboga waterhole in another.
+The panoramic views all around the camp are stunning and, depending on which the side of the property you are, you can watch both sunrise and sunset.

-Down a stone path to one side of the main area there is a small swimming pool.
-It's a great feature of Stanley's Kopje and a very pleasant place to spend the afternoon.
+The small swimming pool down a stone path is a great feature of Stanley's Kopje, and a very pleasant place to spend the afternoon.

-Stanley's Kopje is a relatively small camp with only 12 tented rooms, which are all named after famous explorers and chiefs of tribes.
-All the tents are dotted around the hill facing in different directions making them feel very private.
-The rooms consist of a huge wooden deck built up on stilts with a thatch roof – inside which a, huge safari style tent is hung.
-They are larger than most other tented camps and have polished wooden floors, solid wood framed beds, a writing desk and a couple of directors with comfortable safari print cushions.
+Each of the safari tents is set on an extensive wooden deck, built up on stilts with a thatched roof.
+They are larger than at most other tented camps and feature polished wooden floors, solid wood-framed beds, a writing desk and a couple of directors’ chairs with comfortable safari-print cushions.
 But by far the best aspect of the rooms is the huge veranda at the front.

-At the back of the room, a part canvas, part wood wall, separates the en-suite bathroom.
-There is a wardrobe, an electronic safe, his and hers basins and to the left there is a flush toilet, whilst to the right there is a shower.
+At the back of the tent, a part-canvas, part-wooden wall, separates the bedroom from the en-suite bathroom.
+Here you’ll find a wardrobe, an electronic safe, his and hers basins, a flush toilet, and a shower.

 Although the amenities are the same in each tent, the configuration does differ.
-Three are three family units (which contain a double bed and two single beds), two rooms have twin beds, six are doubles (although they can also easily be used as triples), one is specifically set up for honeymooners and there's even one tent that is wheelchair friendly.
+Three are family units (with a double bed and two singles), two have twin beds, six are doubles (although they can also easily be used as triples), and one is specifically set up for honeymooners.
+One of the tents is also designed to allow wheelchair access.
 Ask us for more information.